thegrumpys/odop/client/docs/Help/alerts.md

 ## No Free Independent Variables
 If all Independent Variables are in Fixed status, there is nothing left for Search to manipulate in order to achieve a feasible design.
-This condition will block use of the Search, Seek and Trade features.
+This condition may block use of the Search, Seek and Trade features.

 It is possible that operation of the [AutoFix](/docs/Help/terminology.html#autoFix) feature has contributed to the situation.